dharam369/FrontEnd_Practice_TinDog/README.md

-TinDog Project is a basic frontend web practices.
+TinDog is a frontend practices of HTML, CSS and Bootstrap class.